 From Virginia, it was off to Nashville, Tennessee, country music capital of the world.
 There Jacey was in charge of anchoring the weekend weathercasts and reporting from the field.
 While at WZTV, she spent a week in South Carolina going through boot camp with the Marine trainees for a special series.

-Jacey lives in Miami Shores with her husband Trent Aric and their two rescue dogs, Simba and Jagger.
+Jacey lives in Fort Lauderdale with her 2-year-old son, Jupiter, and their three rescue pups, Simba, Jagger and Radar.
 She is a huge animal advocate and is constantly encouraging pet parents to "adopt, don't shop" when it comes to saving homeless animals sitting on doggy death row.
 Animals are near and dear to her heart as she works closely with all of the rescue groups in South Florida, especially the Humane Society of Broward County, where she serves as a board member of PAWS.
+She also serves as a board member of Zoo Miami.
 Jacey takes her animal advocacy so seriously that she even became a vegan so that she could "walk the talk" and protect all animals, not just cats and dogs.

 She also embraces the title "tree hugger" wholeheartedly as she spends much of her energy on efforts to save our earth, including driving her faithful Prius.
 An avid environmentalist, Jacey works to make a difference in preserving our planet and loves covering stories in South Florida regarding the ocean, reefs, beaches, parks and alternative sources of energy.